Gy-Hu/pyPDR/README.md

 - reset solver with some frequency (keep the loaded logic relatively small)
 - every time check assumption, some part (such as tr, should not be loaded every time, rather than push it to the solver at the beginning)
 - use kissat or some SOTA SAT solver rather than z3
-- use graceful strategy for propagating phase when solving the SAT problem
+- use graceful strategy for propagating phase when solving the SAT problem (adjust the solving tactic in sovlver)
 - backward ic3
 - frame extending for solving SAT problem faster (mentioned in IC3, PDR and friends)
 - bring in the literal add/drop info (times, etc.) to the sat solver to facilitate the solving process (CDCL, etc.)